Learning Category-level Last-meter Navigation from RGB Demonstrations of a Single-instance: Methodology

 \subsubsection{\textbf{Action Decoder}}

 The decoder integrates bounding box information with masked embeddings to produce discrete action predictions $A_t$.
 Bounding box coordinates are concatenated and projected into a box embedding $e_{\text{box}}$ of dimension $\mathbb{R}^{4096}$ using a multi-layer perceptron(MLP).
-Masked embeddings, $e_{t, masked}$ and $e_{\text{goal}, masked}$, are pooled, flattened, and used to compute a score matrix $\mathbb{R}^{64 \times 64}$.
+Masked embeddings $e_{t,\text{masked}}$ and $e_{\text{goal,masked}}$ are spatially pooled to $8 \times 8$ feature maps, yielding 64 spatial tokens per observation.
+The score matrix $S \in \mathbb{R}^{64 \times 64}$ is computed as the pairwise cosine similarity between current and goal tokens, where $S_{i,j}$ encodes the visual correspondence between location $i$ in the current view and location $j$ in the goal view.
+The matrix therefore forms a dense correspondence map whose pattern of high-similarity entries reflects how the current view is spatially offset from the goal.
+The $8 \times 8$ pooling resolution was chosen for memory efficiency; finer resolutions (e.g., $16 \times 16$) would yield a $256 \times 256$ matrix at substantially higher memory and computational cost.
 The flattened score matrix is then concatenated with the box embedding and passed through an MLP that outputs three 3-class classification heads, corresponding to three motion primitives: $A_t^x$, $A_t^y$, $A_t^{\theta}$.